WestEd: History

 WestEd was formed in 1995 when the Southwest Regional Educational Laboratory (SWRL), located in Los Alamitos, California, merged with the Far West Laboratory for Educational Research and Development (FWL), located in San Francisco.
 SWRL and FWL were established in 1966, shortly after the passage of the Elementary and Secondary Education Act (ESEA) (Pub.L.
 89-10, 79 Stat.
 27, 20 U.S.C. ch.70), a United States federal statute enacted April 11, 1965.
 The Act funded several areas of primary and secondary education including professional development, instructional materials, resources to support educational programs, and parental involvement promotion.
 FWL and SWRL were established under ESEA (1965) Title IV, which established funding for educational research and training.

 Research and technical assistance centers

 WestEd operates several federal research and technical assistance centers.

 Regional Educational Laboratory West

 The United States Department of Education Regional Educational Laboratory (REL) Program is a network of ten laboratories.

 WestEd was awarded the contract to operate the Regional Educational Laboratory (REL) West (serving Arizona, California, Nevada, and Utah) for the current period, running from January 2012 through the end of 2016.
 Under the current contract, REL West partners with regional educators to form research alliances dedicated to addressing regional needs and increasing the use of data and evidence in education decision-making.

 WestEd has operated REL West since the REL Program's inception in 1966.
 In the previous contract cycle (2006–2011), REL West published over 30 peer-reviewed studies and held 36 technical assistance events bridging research, policy, and practice, with well over 2,000 participants.
-During that period, REL West also delivered over 200 written responses to education questions from regional stakeholders and provided technical assistance to numerous state education agencies, state boards of education, legislators, local schools and districts, and professional associations.